Yoruboid languages: Name

 The name Yoruboid derived from its most widely spoken member, Yoruba, which has around 55 million primary and secondary speakers.
 Another well-known Yoruboid language is Itsekiri (about 1,000,000 speakers).
 The Yoruboid group is a branch of Defoid, which also includes the Akoko and Ayere-Ahan languages.

-The term Defoid itself is a derivative combination using the elements ede (meaning 'language' in most lects within the grouping), "Ife", a city of profound cultural significance to speakers of the diverse lects, and -oid, a suffix meaning 'to be like' or 'in the same manner as'.
+The term Defoid itself is a derivative combination using the elements ede (meaning 'language' in most lects within the grouping), "Ifẹ", a city of profound cultural significance to speakers of the diverse lects, and -oid, a suffix meaning 'to be like' or 'in the same manner as'.
 The Defoid group itself is a branch of the Benue–Congo subfamily of the wider Niger–Congo family of languages.

 All Yoruboid languages are tonal, with most of them having three level tones.
 Grammatically, they are isolating with a subject–verb–object basic word order and share significant degrees of both structural and lexical similarities.

 Languages

 Igala is a key Yoruboid language, spoken by 1.6 million people in the Niger-Benue confluence of central Nigeria; it is excised from the main body of Yoruboid languages to the west by Ebira and the northern Edoid languages.
 Igala is closely related to both Yoruba and Itsekiri languages.

-The Itsekiris are a riverine Yoruboid people who live in the Niger Delta region of Nigeria.
-They maintain a distinct identity separate from other Yoruboid people but speak a very closely related language.
+The Itsekiris are a riverine Yoruboid-speaking people indigenous to the Niger Delta region of Nigeria.
+They maintain a distinct identity separate from other Yoruboid-speaking peoples but speak a very closely related language.
 Their neighbouring languages are the Urhobo, the Okpe, the Edo, the Ijo, and the Mahin / Ugbo, Yoruba dialects spoken in neighbouring Ondo State.